 Net Resources 101 (what’s included and excluded)

-Texas calculates support from net resources, not gross income (Tex.
+Texas calculates child support from net resources, not gross income (Tex.
 Fam.
 Code §154.062).
 The court reviews all sources of money to assess a parent’s financial situation when determining net resources.

 Included: wages, overtime, commissions, bonuses, dividends, self‑employment income.